-13.3 The centre is responsible for ensuring that the candidate and reader cannot be overheard by, or distract other candidates.
+- 13.3 The centre is responsible for ensuring that the candidate and reader cannot be overheard by or distract other candidates.
 (This will also apply if the candidate uses a computer reader.)

-Where the candidate and reader are accommodated in another room, on a one-to-one basis, the invigilator may additionally act as the reader.

-Where candidates only require occasional words or phrases to be read, three or four candidates may share one reader.
-The candidate will need to put up their hand or use a prompt card when he/she needs help with reading.
-If the group is accommodated in another room, a separate invigilator will be required.
+Where the candidate and reader are accommodated in another room, on a one-to-one basis, the invigilator may additionally act as the reader. - 13.3.1 Where candidates only require occasional words or phrases to be read, three or four candidates may share one reader.
+The candidate will need to put up their hand or use a prompt card when they need help with reading.
+If the group is accommodated in another room, a separate invigilator will be required. - 13.3.2 Where a group of candidates are accommodated in the same room, each with their own reader, a separate invigilator will be required.